TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ##### Upgrading worker components
 Worker components can be upgraded for each worker node group.
 Worker components are upgraded in the following steps:

-1. Deactivate the cluster auto scaler feature.(Note 1)
+1. Deactivate the cluster auto scaler feature.
+(Note 1)
-2. Add a buffer node to the worker node group(Note 2).
+2. Add a buffer node (Note 2) to the worker node group.
 3. Perform the following tasks for all worker nodes within the worker node group:
     1. Evict the working pods from the worker node, and make the nodes not schedulable.
     2. Upgrade worker components.
     3. Make the nodes schedulable.
 4. Evict working pods from the buffer node, and delete the buffer node.
 5. Reactivate the cluster auto scaler feature.
 (Note 1)

+Notes

-(Note 1) This step is valid only if the cluster autoscaler feature is enabled before starting the upgrade feature.
+* (Note 1) This step is valid only if the cluster autoscaler feature is enabled before starting the upgrade feature.
-(Note 2) Buffer node is an extra node which is created so that the pods evicted from existing worker nodes can be rescheduled during the upgrade process.
+*  (Note 2) Buffer node is an extra node which is created so that the pods evicted from existing worker nodes can be rescheduled during the upgrade process.
 It is created having the same scale as the worker node defined in that worker node group, and is automatically deleted when the upgrade process is over.
 This node is charged based on the instance fee policy.

 In this process, the following might happen: